cetola/faux-rpm/README.md

-# faux-rpm-glibc
+# faux-rpm
-install nothing, but think you are installing glibc
+install nothing, but think you are installing packages.